New Sweden: History

+Conquest of New Sweden

+In 1651, the Dutch West India Company abandoned Fort Nassau and established Fort Casimir on the west side of the Delaware River a few miles south of Fort Christina.
+In May 1654, soldiers from New Sweden led by Governor Johan Risingh captured Fort Casimir and renamed it Fort Trinity (Trefaldigheten in Swedish).
+In November 1654, the directors of the Dutch West India Company ordered the Director-General of New Netherland, Peter Stuyvesant, to "drive" the Swedes from the river.

+In the summer of 1655, Stuyvesant sailed from New Amsterdam to Delaware Bay with 7 ships and 317 soldiers and quickly retook Fort Casimir (Fort Trinity).
+Stuyvesant then proceeded to besiege Fort Christina which surrendered on September 15, 1655.
+During the siege, the Dutch plundered houses and killed livestock in the vicinity of the fort.
+New Sweden was formally incorporated into New Netherland although the Swedish and Finnish settlers were allowed local autonomy.
+They retained their own militia, religion, court, and lands.
+This lasted until the English conquest of New Netherland in 1664 at the beginning of the Second Anglo-Dutch War.
+The conquest began on August 29, 1664, with the capture of New Amsterdam and ended with the capture of Fort Casimir in October.

-In 1669, New Sweden was under British rule, but most of the population was still Swedish.
-A man named Marcus Jacobsson, posing as a member of the Königsmarck family, attempted to instigate a rebellion against the British to return New Sweden to Swedish rule.
+In 1669, New Sweden was under English rule, but most of the population was still Swedish.
+A man named Marcus Jacobsson, posing as a member of the Königsmarck family, attempted to instigate a rebellion against the English to return New Sweden to Swedish rule.
 The rebellion, known as the Revolt of the Long Swede due to Jacobsson's height, failed.
-Jacobsson was sold into slavery in the Caribbean and the families that had supported him were fined for their participation in the revolt.
+Jacobsson was sold into indentured servitude in Barbados and the families that had supported him were fined for their participation in the revolt.

 New Sweden continued to exist unofficially, and some immigration and expansion continued.
 The first settlement at Wicaco began with a Swedish log blockhouse located on Society Hill in Philadelphia in 1669.
 It was later used as a church until about 1700, when Gloria Dei (Old Swedes') Church of Philadelphia was built on the site.
-New Sweden finally came to an end when its land was included in William Penn's charter for Pennsylvania on August 24, 1682.